Monomialization of singular metrics on real surfaces: Good parameterization of -symmetric tensors on regular surfaces

-Since the structural sheaf $\cO_S$ is coherent, any $\cO_S$-ideal (sheaf) of finite type is also coherent.

-Suppose given $\cL$ a non-zero invertible $\cO_S$-module of $\sym(2,B)$.
-The \em ideal $\cC_\cL$ of coefficients of $\cL$ \em is the $\cO_S$-ideal obtained by the evaluation of $\cL$ (by means of local generators) along the (local) regular sections $S\to\sym^2 (B)$.
-The vanishing locus $V(\cL)$ is of course the co-support of $\cC_\cL$.
-The ideal $\cC_\cL$ is of finite type by definition (thus $\cO_S$-coherent).
+Suppose given $\cL$ a non-zero invertible $\cO_S$-sub-module of sections of $S(2,B)$.
+The \em ideal $\cC_\cL$ of coefficients of $\cL$ \em is the coherent $\cO_S$-ideal obtained by the evaluation of $\cL$ (by means of local generators) along the (local) regular sections $S\to B\times_S B$.
+The \em vanishing locus \em $V(\cL)$ is the co-support of $\cC_\cL$.
+The ideal $\cC_\cL$ is of finite type by definition, thus $\cO_S$-coherent.

-The \em degeneracy locus \em $D(\cL)$ of $\cL$ is the sub-variety of $S$ consisting of the points where any local generator $\kp$ gives rise to a degenerate bilinear symmetric form (on the fiber), and contains $V(\cL)$.
-If $D(\cL) = \emptyset$, we say that $\cL$ is \em non-degenerate. \em If $D(\cL) = S$, we say that $\cL$ is \em everywhere degenerate. \em If $D(\cL)$ is everywhere of positive local codimension, we say that $\cL$ is \em generically non-degenerate. \em
+The \em degeneracy locus \em $D(\cL)$ of $\cL$ is the sub-variety of $S$ consisting of the points at which any local generator $\kp$ gives rise to a degenerate bilinear symmetric form on the corresponding fiber, locus which contains $V(\cL)$.
+If $D(\cL)$ is empty, we say that $\cL$ is \em non-degenerate. \em If $D(\cL)$ is whole of $S$, we say that $\cL$ is \em everywhere degenerate. \em If $D(\cL)$ is everywhere of positive local codimension, we say that $\cL$ is \em generically non-degenerate. \em